ndporter/open-qualitative-research-qualcoder/episodes/01-introduction-to-qualitative-data.md

 The activity above is most effective when participants are able to debrief for about 3 minutes either with small groups of 2-3 learners or as a larger group.
 When used independently, the learner may want to write down some notes instead.

-Alternatively, this activity may be moved to after the Taguette project is created, in which case learners can view the transcript directly in their project and use linked memos to annotate any notes relevant to their project.
+Alternatively, if this activity is moved to after the project is created, learners can import the files into their project and annotate them using journals.
 :::

 ::: keypoints